bw67-git/gpt-memory-service/README.md

 # gpt-memory-service

 A backend service that provides persistent memory storage for the **APM Focus Co-Pilot** (CustomGPT).
-The service exposes a simple FastAPI-based REST API that supports reading, writing, and updating structured memory objects.
+The service exposes a FastAPI-based REST API that supports reading, writing, and updating structured memory objects.

 This repository contains the **application code only**.
 All runtime memory data remains local and is excluded from version control.